eesilas/unihiker-docs/docs/wiki/GettingStarted/gettingstarted_vscode.md

-## **Downloading and Installing the Visual Studio Code(VSCode)**
+## **Download and Install the VSCode**
-In this tutorial, we will demonstrate how to download and install VSCode on your Windows, Mac, or Linux computer.
+In this tutorial, we will demonstrate how to download and install VSCode (Visual Studio Code) on your Windows, Mac, or Linux computer.

-### **Visual Studio Code (VSCode)**
+### **VSCode**
-Visual Studio Code (VS Code) is an elegant, free, and open-source code editor developed by Microsoft.
+VSCode is an elegant, free, and open-source code editor developed by Microsoft.
 It serves as a cross-platform solution, supporting numerous programming languages such as Python and C++.
 With features including syntax highlighting, code completion, and error detection, it empowers developers with a robust set of tools.
 Furthermore, its extension plugin system allows for customization and enhanced functionality, catering to diverse development requirements.

 ### **Download the Editor**
 [[Download the VSCode]](https://code.visualstudio.com/download) .

 ![image.png](img/VSCode - Python/1695025959912-55f4a8d7-c24e-4916-bcf3-0e3a510e5918.png)

-### **Installation and open VSCode**
+### **Installation and Open VSCode**
 #### Windows
 Install VSCode on your computer.